codex-storage/codex-research/design/proof-erasure-coding.md

 This only works for small amounts of data.
-When the polynomial is for instance defined over byte sized elements from a Galios field of 2^8, you can only encode 2^8 = 256 bytes (data and parity combined).
+When the polynomial is for instance defined over byte sized elements from a Galois field of 2^8, you can only encode 2^8 = 256 bytes (data and parity combined).

 Interleaving